danhsiu/Conways-GoL/README.md

 4. **Reproduction:** Any dead cell with exactly three live neighbours will come to life.

 The initial pattern constitutes the 'seed' of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed — births and deaths happen simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 (In other words, each generation is a pure function of the one before.)
 The rules continue to be applied repeatedly to create further generations.

+## Objectives

+**We need to implement Conway's GoL in 64-bit integer space (2^64-1).
+But what happens if we need more integer-space?**

+Since Python can store arbitrarily large integers only bounded by system RAM lets use Python as a testbed.
+We could use 'long long' in C++/C, but any board space larger would not fit on CPU registry size (x64).

 ## Interesting follow-ups to think about!